By: Jeremy Neisser

 When comparing pretty much any brand against each other, there are some obvious differences in midsole foam quality, upper mesh, durability, and overall ride.
 With this in mind let’s dive into those qualities from each brand and see the differences that surface.

-It will often turn flat faster than other shoe models out there, so be sure you enjoy the ride of the shoe over desire for durability.
+It will often turn flat faster than other shoe models out there, so be sure you enjoy the ride of the shoe over the desire for durability.

 Saucony’s PWRRUN midsole on the other hand is well known for its durability and springy energy return.
-Similar to the Adidas Boost midsole material, The little foam pellets that make up this midsole are tightly packed to provide some good shock absorption on impact and then solid energy return on toe off.
+Similar to the Adidas Boost midsole material, The little foam pellets that make up this midsole are tightly packed to provide some good shock absorption on impact and then solid energy return on toe-off.

 This foam is well known for its durability, but not quite as well known for any plush cushioning.

-Although both New Balance and Saucony implement engineered upper mesh materials to hold your foot down, Saucony often combines its mesh upper with 3D printed overlays for a fit that accommodates a wide range of foot shapes.
+Although both New Balance and Saucony shoes implement engineered upper mesh materials to hold your foot down, Saucony often combines its mesh upper with 3D printed overlays for a fit that accommodates a wide range of foot shapes.
 This combination is known as Saucony’s FORMFIT.